Ekedeshik – Mysterious Cave Town

 There were also residential caves found in the underground complex that were dug out much later, in the 14-15th centuries.
 All in all, 44 caves have been counted within the complex.
 They are quite spacious and can contain few people.
 Scientists suppose that in the early medieval times, a large amount of families resided in Ekedeshik.
 This is understandable, because the underground complex was wide enough and well-protected dwelling, besides hidden from an outside view.

-Today Ekedeshik is the State historical and cultural reserve of Turkmenistan and one of the most popular touristy sights of the country.
+Today Ekedeshik is the State historical and cultural reserve of Turkmenistan and one of the most popular touristy attractions of the country.